-- This certificate-granting program provides technical training, mentorship, and professional development to prepare undergraduate and/or masters students for joining the academic or industry workforce in stem cell research, gene therapy, and regenerative medicine.
+This certificate-granting program provides technical training, mentorship, and professional development to prepare undergraduate and/or masters students for joining the academic or industry workforce in stem cell research, gene therapy, and regenerative medicine.
 Training is supplemented with community outreach, patient engagement activities, with an emphasis on inclusivity throughout the curriculum.
-Internships are 12 months and students are drawn from SSU San Marcos and partnering community colleges.
+Internships are 12 months and students are drawn from CSU San Marcos and partnering community colleges.

 Grant Application Details

 - CIRM Bridges to Stem Cell Research and Therapy Training Grant

 California is a leader in advancing stem cell and regenerative medical research and programs that create a pipeline for the training and development of the next generation of stem cell scientists in the field, which are critically needed.
 Our program provides an opportunity to diverse college students to receive high quality technical training, mentorship, and professional development.
 Program components include placing trainees at host site labs in academia or industry in a stem cell research lab that culminates with presentation of their project at scientific conferences.
 The number of host site lab placements offer a wide range of stem cell related research topics under well-recognized researchers in the region.

 We supplement the internship experience with K-12 outreach, patient engagement and advocacy, mentee training, education, and professional development programming.
 Trainees earn college credit towards application of a four-year degree by engaging in the supplementary activities.
 Our goal is to provide a broad and comprehensive view of the field and develop “stem cell ambassadors”, who are ready to engage people in their personal and professional networks in effective communication on the impact of stem cell research.